 Can the Shortfall Be Filled?

-The business of loading and delivering cargo remains incredibly fragmented throughout the industry filled with shippers, receivers and small and big trucking companies.
-There may be solutions to make trucking smoother in the future to minimize mechanical delays, maintenance stops and waiting for hours on end and transition points.
+The business of loading and delivering cargo remains incredibly fragmented throughout the industry filled with shippers, receivers, and small and big trucking companies.
+There may be solutions to make trucking smoother in the future to minimize mechanical delays, maintenance stops, and waiting for hours on end and transition points.
 However, those solutions will take time.

 In the meantime, some trucking carriers have turned to recruiters and are working in tandem with many of the nation’s top driving schools in an effort to swoon a new generation of drivers to fill the demand.
 In many cases, student truckers have secured a job long before they could obtain their commercial driver’s license after graduation day.
-Until the shortage of truckers have been eliminated, the problems with safety on the road will continue.
+Until the shortage of truckers has been eliminated, the problems with safety on the road will continue.
 Products and goods still need to make it to market by using the national trucking system even if it endangers the lives of others sharing the roads.